Scream & Shout: Usage in media

 "Scream & Shout" was used as a backing track to a television commercial to promote Beats by Dr. Dre Color headphones.
 The commercial featured celebrities Azealia Banks, Zedd, Ellie Goulding, Lil Wayne, 2 Chainz, Zendaya, Cam Newton, LeBron James and will.i.am.
-The song was heard on an episode of Celebrity Big Brother 11 in the United Kingdom in January 2013.
 On January 26, 2013, a parody of the song was featured in a sketch of Saturday Night Live, in which the lyrics were changed to "When I walk down the street, all eyes on me".
 On September 29, 2013, the song was played during the warm-up of the Star Magic Games 2013 at the Lourdes School of Mandaluyong.
 "Weird Al" Yankovic covered the song as part of his polka medley "NOW That's What I Call Polka!" for his 2014 album Mandatory Fun.
 "Scream & Shout" is featured in Dance Central Spotlight as DLC and in Just Dance 2017.

 Live performances

 Spears and will.i.am did not perform any televised performances of "Scream & Shout" together, however, will.i.am did perform the song, most notably at the NRJ Music Awards.
 The song was used in an interlude on Britney: Piece of Me, Spears' Las Vegas residency show.